moccadroid/hello_bot/README.md

 ```
 git clone https://github.com/moccadroid/hello_bot.git
 ```

+If you have no idea what the above line does and why you should do that, maybe check out [this](http://rogerdudler.github.io/git-guide/) tutorial.
+In case you have a little more time check out [this](https://try.github.io/levels/1/challenges/1) too ;)

 ## Google App Engine
 Go to [Google App Engine](https://cloud.google.com/appengine/) and register an account.
 You will need a credit card, but Google offers a 60 days trial for free.